School of Health Sciences

 UCLan has been her main employer since 2003, but she also held/holds professorial appointments at the University of Melbourne (2007-12), the University of Oslo (2010-11), Charles Sturt University (Canberra) (2012-17) and UCLan Cyprus (since 2012).

 Prof. Schroeder has been awarded a range of competitive funding (e.g. European Commission) and merit awards (e.g. Queen's College Melbourne).
-As a result of her publications in internationally peer-reviewed journals, she has been invited to present her research in China, India, Canada, the US, South Africa, Cameroon, Kenya, the Philippines, Australia, New Zealand, Egypt, Japan, Greece, Belgium, Holland, Germany, the UK, France, Italy, Spain, the Czech Republic, and Ireland.
+As a result of her publications in internationally peer-reviewed journals, she has been invited to present her research in China, India, Canada, the US, South Africa, Cameroon, Kenya, the Philippines, Australia, New Zealand, Egypt, Japan, Belgium, Holland, Germany, the UK, France, Italy, Spain, the Czech Republic, Ireland, Denmark, Greece, Austria and Cyprus.